The unified cross-disciplinary model of the operation of neurons

 \subsubsection{Resting state}

-In the resting state, the goal is to provide stability by using slow and less intense currents.
-As~\cite{PrinciplesNeuralScience:2013} discusses, there are 'holes' (non-controlled ion channels) in the membrane where the counterforce is missing.
-The difference in the electric and thermodynamic forces could accelerate ions until the Stokes-Einstein speed (see Eq.(\ref{eq:StokesEinsteinSpeeddV})) is reached.
-Given that the deviation from the set-point is slight, the intensity and speed of the current are low.
+In the resting state, the goal is to provide stability with slow, less intense currents.
+As~\cite{PrinciplesNeuralScience:2013} discusses, there are 'holes' (non-controlled ion channels) in the membrane where the counterforce is missing, so the difference in the electrical and thermodynamic forces could accelerate ions until the Stokes-Einstein speed (see Eq.(\ref{eq:StokesEinsteinSpeeddV})) is reached.
+Given that the deviation from the setpoint is slight, the current's intensity and speed are low.
 The slow ion transport delivers both charge and mass, so the gradients permanently direct the process control variable toward the reference point.
-Given that the 'resting channels' are scattered on the surface of the membrane and it takes time for the gradients delivered by slow ions to reach the entrance of an ion channel (see also section~\ref{sec:Physics-MovingPotential}), some slight variations in the actual value of the membrane's potential necessarily exist.
-Given that the \gls{AIS} comprises non-gated ion channels with much higher density than those in the membrane, the variations and the control ("leaking") are marginal, and for mainly through the ion channels in the membrane's walls, as observed in experimental physiology.
+Given that the 'resting channels' are scattered on the surface of the membrane and it takes time for the gradients delivered by slow ions to reach the entrance of an ion channel, some slight variations in the actual value of the membrane's potential necessarily exist.
+Given that the \gls{AIS} comprises non-gated ion channels with much higher density than those in the membrane, the variations and the control ("leaking") are marginal, and the current flows mainly through the ion channels in the membrane's walls, as observed in experimental physiology.